-International students are not eligible for F-1 student visa sponsorship from the University of Maryland, Baltimore due to the entirely online curriculum of the MS in Regulatory Science program.
+International students are not eligible for F-1 student visa sponsorship from the University of Maryland, Baltimore due to the entirely online curriculum of the MS and Graduate Certificate in Regulatory Science programs.
 Students can participate in the program from outside the US without a need for a US student visa.

 Likewise, because the program is offered completely online, the Certificate of Finances Form for non-US citizens is also not required.

-In-state and out-of-state tuition are approximately $19,000 and $34,000 for the entire program, respectively.
+In-state and out-of-state tuition are approximately $20,000 and $24,500 for the entire MS in Regulatory Science program, respectively.
+Tuition costs for the Graduate Certificate in Regulatory Science program are approximately 40 percent of these amounts.
 This figure does not include additional fees charged by the University.
 Exact tuition costs and applicable fees are available on the website.

 Students can elect to participate in the University's installment plan.
 It splits the total cost of the semester into three payments (August, September, and October for fall; and January, February, and March for spring).
 There is a $10.00 administrative fee per semester to participate in this plan, and your application to participate must be processed before each semester starts.

 Frequently Asked Questions about the Master of Science and Graduate Certificate in Regulatory Science